IG Award description

 Check Your Eligibility

-Applicants shouldn’t be older than 30 years-old and should be registered in a Swiss institution of higher education for a PhD on an International Studies’ related-subject.
+Applicants should not be older than 35 years and should be registered in a Swiss institution of higher education for a PhD on an International Studies’ related-subject.
 You will find more detailed eligibility criteria below.

 - Entrants cannot submit proposals connected to a specific International Organisation if they have had prior working contracts with the same organisation.

-- Entrants must be younger than 30 years-old at the time of submission.
+- Entrants should not be older than 35 years at the time of submission.

 - Entrants do not need to be citizens or residents of Switzerland.